kyledewey/aws-parallelizer/README.md

 ...where `bucket_name` is the name of your bucket.
 If `bucket_name` doesn't already exist, it will create a new bucket with that name.
 Each of the files specified will be uploaded to that bucket.
+It is not necessary to provide any files; in this case the behavior is the same but no files are added.

 Now make S3 buckets for the environment and for the output files.
 Personally I just do this through the AWS Management Console.